threedaymonk/name_finder/README.md

 # Name Finder

-Find the longest matching name from a list in a text.
+Find names from a know list in a text, taking account of names that may be a sub-part of a different, longer name.

 ## Examples